oddbird/css-sandbox/src/sasslike/mixins-functions.md

     log: >
       Use semi-colon as argument delimiter,
       and add named arguments
+  - time: 2023-09-12T18:56:01+02:00
-note: >
+    log: >
-  This is a rough first-draft
-  to capture the goals and potential approaches towards CSS-native mixins and functions.
+      Clarifications and updates
+      based on initial review and informal TPAC discussions
 ---

 Over the years,